150+ new gemstones now online! Shop before they run out - Shipping Worldwide 🌎

 What is the price for blue sapphire?

 The price of a blue sapphire varies widely depending on factors like origin, color, clarity, cut, and carat weight.
-High-quality blue sapphires from Ceylon or Kashmir can fetch prices ranging from $800 to over $10,000 per carat.
+High-quality natural blue sapphires from Ceylon or Kashmir can fetch prices ranging from $800 to over $10,000 per carat.
 Lower-grade sapphires or those with inclusions can be more affordable, starting around $50 per carat.
 Prices are also influenced by whether the sapphire has undergone treatments, with untreated stones being more valuable.

 How to tell if a blue sapphire is real?